 If the individual has not been drinking but they still have alcohol breath it could signify an underlying medical condition.
 Sometimes bad breath could be mistaken as caused by alcohol when in fact it is due to a condition such as diabetes.
 Dismissing such smells as always being due to alcohol can mean missing significant symptoms of something else.

 Smelling of alcohol is not only embarrassing, but it can also cause the individual to appear unprofessional in a work situation.
-It is probably not possible to completely hide the smell of drink, but there is mcuh that can be done to reduce the risk of detection.
+It is probably not possible to completely hide alcohol breath, but there is much that can be done to reduce the risk of detection.
 There are a number of ways that a person may be able to hide their alcohol breath including:

 How to Prevent Alcohol Breath

 Prevention is always going to be better than cure and this is the case with alcohol breath too.
 The way to prevent alcohol breath is:

 - Keep away from aromatic drinks such as liqueurs